-Figure 3: Demonstration report of gas concentrations with highest occurring (max.), and 30 minutes mean values; in addition, dust data are included in the "one sheet report"
+Figure 3: Demonstration report of gas concentrations with highest occuring (max.), and 30 minutes mean values; in addition, dust data are included in the "one sheet report"

-In the case of analyses inside a vehicle, the results are overlaid by diffusion (passive aeration openings in the vehicle) and adsorption (plastic surfaces, textiles, foamed material), so that after some minutes the values decrease continually.
-In this case the obtained average value is lower than with tank analyses.
+In the case of the determination of air bag exhaust gases inside a vehicle, the results are overlaid by diffusion (passive aeration openings in the vehicle) and adsorption (plastic surfaces, textiles, foamed material), so that after some minutes the values decrease continually.
+In this case the resulting average value is lower than in the tank analyses.